gamesbook/protograf/docs/source/hexagonal_grids.rst

       It has the following properties that differ from the defaults:

       - *x* and *y* are used to set the upper-left corner of the grid
-      - *height* sets the side-to-side height of a hexagon in the grid
+      - *height* - side-to-side height of a hexagon in the grid
-      - *row* sets the number of hexagons in each row of the grid
+      - *row* - number of hexagons in each row of the grid
-      - *fill* - sets the color used for area of each hexagon in the grid
+      - *fill* - color used for area of each hexagon in the grid
       - *hex_layout* is set to ``diamond`` to create the layout pattern
 ===== ======